brikis98/terraform-up-and-running-code/code/ruby/06-terraform-team/README.md

 This folder shows an example of how to write automated tests for a web server cluster defined in [Terraform](https://www.terraform.io/) templates.
-The folder contains a Ruby script, `terraform-test.rb`, that will apply your Terraform templates and then test the web server cluster URL to make sure it returns "Hello, World".
+The folder contains a Ruby script, `terraform-test.rb`, that will apply your Terraform configurations and then test the web server cluster URL to make sure it returns "Hello, World".

 For more info, please see Chapter 6, "How to use Terraform as a Team", of *[Terraform: Up and Running](http://www.terraformupandrunning.com)*.